pesto-students/p1-vivek-hande-VivekHande16/Week-1/Assignment 4/README.md

 - Took vertical as well as horizontal sight distances into account.
 - Prohibited parking near intersections.
 - Limited right-turn-on-red movements in areas of high pedestrian volumes.
 -  Kept crosswalks at right angles to turning roadway terminals and slip lanes.
-- Kept right turns below 15 mph and left turns below 20 mph.
 - Located crossing close to the parallel street.
 - Placed crosswalks across the full width of the pavement.
-- Used crosswalks at all signalized intersections.
-- Used crosswalks at non-signalized intersections with discretion.
 - Used special markings such as striped (“zebra”) longitudinal lines or diagonal cross     hatching for added visibility and to emphasize a crossing.

 ### 2. Bike passage :